John McGuire (Virginia politician)

+Early career

-McGuire is a former United States Navy SEAL.
-Overcoming severe injuries, McGuire founded a physical training business, SEAL Team Physical Training, that has been employed by Virginia Commonwealth University sports teams.
+McGuire served as a United States Navy SEAL.
+Overcoming severe injuries from a trampoline accident in which he broke his neck, McGuire founded a physical training business, SEAL Team Physical Training, that has been employed by Virginia Commonwealth University sports teams.

 Political career

 In 2017, McGuire ran for the Virginia House of Delegates for the 56th district, then held by retiring Republican incumbent Peter Farrell.
-He told the Richmond Times-Dispatch that his main motivation for running was "interested in growing businesses in Virginia and wants to continue providing support for veterans and law enforcement officers."
+He told the Richmond Times-Dispatch that his main motivation for running was that he was "interested in growing businesses in Virginia and wants to continue providing support for veterans and law enforcement officers".

 McGuire won a hotly contested June 2017 Republican primary with 31% of the vote, defeating five other candidates.
-McGuire won the endorsement of Virginia Right!
-Blog, which noted he "came back from a horrible accident to walk and live a decent life again," as well as his Navy service and conservative views.
+McGuire won the endorsement of Virginia Right.
+Blog, which noted he "came back from a horrible accident to walk and live a decent life again", as well as his Navy service and conservative views.
 McGuire was attacked for allegedly moving into the 56th district for the race, although this was disputed by McGuire and supporters.
-McGuire nevertheless prevailed.

-In the general election, McGuire defeated health care consultant Melissa Dart by a 59% to 40% margin, despite a fundraising disadvantage, the Democrats' huge 2017 statewide gains, and Hillary Clinton's 2016 victory among district voters.
+In the general election, McGuire defeated health care consultant Melissa Dart by a 60% to 40% margin, despite a fundraising disadvantage, the Democrats' huge 2017 statewide gains, and Hillary Clinton's 2016 victory among district voters.